 The National Osteoporosis Foundation suggests consuming the following bone supportive foods; milk, yogourt, cheese, sardines and salmon ,fatty fish (salmon, tuna), collard greens, mustard greens, plantains, broccoli, kale and spinach to help you build or preserve bone mass as you age.
 Older individuals have less efficient absorption and can therefore benefit from calcium and vitamin D supplements both of which have been shown to reduce bone loss.
 Your chiropractor can counsel you further on other strategies such as the best exercises to preserve or build bone density and treatment to keep you moving well.

-Your bones form the framework of your body.
-Bone is living tissue and is in a constant state of change-a process known as remodeling in which your bone tissue is perpetually resorbed and replaced.
+Your bones form the framework of your Healthy Body.
+Bone is Healthy Living tissue and is in a constant state of change-a process known as remodeling in which your bone tissue is perpetually resorbed and replaced.
 This remodeling process is affected by the forces of gravity, the pull of your muscles on your skeleton, your nutritional status and other circumstances.
 Though remodeling occurs throughout your lifetime, your skeleton experiences the most rapid increases in bone density and strength during childhood.
 Therefore it is essential that young people have proper nutrition and exercise to maximize their bone density development.